Fast Generation of Unlabelled Free Trees using Weight Sequences: Introduction

-In this paper, we construct new algorithms for generating rooted trees and free trees.
-Our algorithms use a different approach to previous authors.
-We introduce a new representation, the {\em canonical weight sequence}, and use this rather than than level or parent sequences.
 We introduce a number of modifications to improve the efficiency of the basic algorithms.
-We implemented the algorithms in Python, incorporating further improvements by using generators to avoid having to store the long lists of trees returned by the recursive calls, as well as caching the lists for rooted trees of small order, thereby eliminating many of the recursive calls.
-The major improvements in efficiency that we introduce are made possible because the weight sequence representation preserves {\em referential transparency} for subtrees.
-This is not the case for the level sequence and parent sequence representations.
-We further show how the algorithm can be amended to generate adjacency list and adjacency matrix representations for free trees.
+We implemented the algorithms in Python, incorporating further improvements by using generators to avoid having to store the long lists of trees returned by the recursive calls.
+We also show how the algorithm can be amended to generate adjacency list and adjacency matrix representations for free trees.

-We compared the run-times of our Python implementation for generating free trees with the Python implementation of the well-known WROM algorithm taken from NetworkX \cite{nx}, the popular Python graph and network libary.
+We compared the runtimes of our Python implementation for generating free trees with the Python implementation of the well-known WROM algorithm taken from NetworkX \cite{nx}, the popular Python graph and network libary.
 The Python implementation of our new algorithm is over four times as fast as the corresponding implementation of the WROM algorithm.